yogeshagr/golang/src/gopl.io/gobook.md

 - The natural data type to hold a single rune is int32.

+- When a UTF-8 decoder consumes an unexpected input byte, it generates a special Unicode replacement character, '\uFFFD', which is usually printed as a white question mark inside a black hexagonal or diamond-like shape �.
+When a program encounters this rune value, it's often a sign that some upstream part of the system that generated the string data has been careless in its treatment of text encodings.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.